BuildTeamDev/steem-editor/README.md

 ## Licence (证书)

-mavonEditor is open source and released under the MIT Licence.
+steemEditor is open source and released under the MIT Licence.

 Copyright (c) 2017 hinesboy